vdclab/gene_presence_abscence/Readme.md

 - <u>error:</u> destination of the error log.
 - <u>job-name:</u> name of the job on HiPerGator.

-Only the account and qos need to be changed, the other values can be left as defaults.
+Only the account and qos options need to be changed, the other values can be left as defaults.

 [▲ Back to table of content ▲](#table-of-content)